Christopher Abbott: 2012–present: Girls and film roles

-Upcoming projects
+Recent projects

-Abbott will next star in John Michael McDonagh's The Forgiven, Zachary Wigon's second feature film Sanctuary, and Yorgos Lanthimos' Poor Things.
-He is also set to make his television return as Stan in the Apple TV+ anthology series The Crowded Room, alongside Tom Holland and Amanda Seyfried.
-Filming of the series had begun by March 31, 2022 in New York City.
-The same month, he joined Aaron Taylor-Johnson in Kraven the Hunter as the film's main villain, which was reported to be the Foreigner.
+In March 2022, he joined Aaron Taylor-Johnson in Kraven the Hunter as the film's main villain, which was reported to be the Foreigner.
 Principal photography began on March 20, 2022.

-In February 2022, it was announced that Abbott would reteam John Michael McDonagh in Fear Is The Rider, co-starring Abbey Lee.
-In May 2022, he signed to star in Justin Anderson’s directorial debut Swimming Home, an adaptation of the Booker Prize-nominated novel of the same name by Deborah Levy.
-He is also set to voice Reed, an art dealer, in the upcoming adult animated music television series based on the upcoming album of the same name by American musician and actor Kid Cudi.
-The series will premiere on Netflix.
+In February 2022, it was announced that Abbott would reteam with John Michael McDonagh in Fear Is The Rider, co-starring Abbey Lee.
+However, he would later dropped out of the project.
+In May 2022, he signed to star in Justin Anderson's directorial debut Swimming Home, an adaptation of the Booker Prize-nominated novel of the same name by Deborah Levy.
+He has also voiced Reed, an art dealer, in the adult animated music television series Entergalactic, based on the album of the same name by American musician and actor Kid Cudi.
+The series premiered September 30, 2022, on Netflix.

+In July 2023 it was announced that Abbott would return to the stage playing Danny in the Off-Broadway revival of the John Patrick Shanley play Danny and the Deep Blue Sea.
+He starred opposite Aubrey Plaza in the Sam Rockwell production, which ran from October 20, 2023, to January 13, 2024.
+After an injury, he performed one show on crutches.

+In September 2023, it was reported that Abbott would join Florence Pugh in the Netflix adaptation of John Steinbeck's novel East of Eden, in the role of Adam Trask.